 The objective of this task is revising the experiment design to update the information for evaluation of the performance of management actions.
-The experiment design was developed in 2013.
+The experiment design was developed in 2013 and revised in 2014.

 2.1 Revise the data (type, spatial and temporal resolution) sets for evaluation and analysis, as necessary.